Kumbong/personal-website/content/project/atsc/index.md

 ---
-title: Large-scale Traffic Signal Control Using Multi-Agent Reinforcement Learning
+title: Adaptive Traffic Signal Control
-summary: An adaptive traffic signal control that utilizes Multi-agent RL to change the timing of traffic singals based on the density of traffic in different sections of the road network.
-Local agents consist of Deep-Q Learning agents.
+summary: Applied multi-agent reinforcement learning to large scale adaptive traffic singal control.
+This adjusts the timing of traffic singals based on the density of traffic in different sections of the road network.
+Local agents consist of Deep-Q Learning agents and simulation results show 25% decrease in average waiting time at intersections.
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).